dans-mad/eslint-intro/README.md

 * Return to `index.js` and you'll see that the wiggly line is back, but this time it's yellow.
 A warning means something like _this is really not recommended, but if you're *absolutely* sure this is the best way to do it, then go ahead._

  ### Additional Exercise
   * Replace the contents of `index.js` with some of your own code, typed or pasted in.
 For example, you could paste your solutions to previous JavaScript exercises.
-See what potential problems the linter highlights, and how you can fix them.
+See what potential problems the linter highlights, and how you can either fix them, or turn off the rules that caused them.
+Before you do this though, try to understand why you might want to use this rule.

 ## Revision
 Have a look through the full list of linting rules at https://eslint.org/docs/rules/ - you don't need to learn all of these (!) but it's useful to get an idea of how they're grouped, and what types of things are covered.